aws-samples/aws-online-data-migration-workshop/module5/README.md

 **Deploy workshop data, and configure local Windows SMB Share**
 -----------------------------

-1. From the Windows EC2 instance that you are logged into for the workshop, left click on the Windows icon in the bottom left hand corner and type in **Notepad** and hit Enter.
+1. On the Windows Server (EC2 instance) that you are logged into for the workshop, left click on the Windows icon in the bottom left hand corner and type in **Notepad** and hit Enter.
 Use this notepad to write down values as requested for this workshop.
-2. Click on this using Internet Explorer (https://view.highspot.com/viewer/5f7a68e6b7b73918b28be6f9), and then click on the **download** button, when prompted select **Save** to download a powershell script, which will be used to deploy the your workshop items
+2. Copy and paste the following linking into an Internet Explorer browser (https://view.highspot.com/viewer/5f7a68e6b7b73918b28be6f9), then click on the **download** button, when prompted select **Save** to download a powershell script, which will be used to deploy the your workshop items
 3. Left click on the Windows icon in the bottom left corner and type in **Windows Powershell**, right click on the returned item and select **Run as administrator**, and  **YES** at the prompt.
-4. Let's go ahead a run the workshop script, in your powershell window, copy and paste the following commands one line at time and hit Enter:
+4. Let's go ahead and run the workshop script.
+In your powershell window, copy and paste and run the following commands, one line at time:
 ```
 cd C:\users\Admin\Downloads\
 Expand-Archive -Path deploy.zip
 ./deploy/deploy.ps1
 ```
-5. At the security prompt, enter **R** and hit Enter to deploy the script which will install Google Chrome, create an SMB share, create a new Active Directory based user and also security group, and lastly create the sample 10,000 files that we will use for the transfer.
+5. At the security prompt, enter **R** and hit Enter to deploy the script which will install Google Chrome, create an SMB share, create a new Active Directory based user and  security group, and  create the sample 10,000 files that you will use for the data transfer.
-6. Left click on the Windows icon in the bottom left hand corner and type **C:\\** and press Enter
+6. Once you see **Deploy completed** in the Powershell window, left click on the Windows icon in the bottom left hand corner and type **C:\\** and press Enter
 6. Right click on the **Tools** folder and select **Properties**
-7. Click on the **Security** tab, and then click on **Edit** **-->** **Add**
+7. You will now add user and group permissions to this folder.
+Click on the **Security** tab, and then click on **Edit** **-->** **Add**
 8. In the **Object name** field, copy and paste the `admin@example.com;file-users-group@example.com` and select **Check Names**, then select **OK**
 9. On the next window pane, click on the **Admin** name, and from the permissions select **Full control**, and for **file-users-group** Select only **Read** and **List folder contents**, then select **OK** twice when prompted.
 10. Left click on the Windows icon in the bottom left hand corner, type in **CMD**.
 In the command prompt type in **hostname** and press Enter.
 Copy down the value shown for your server's hostname in your the workshop notepad file, as you will need this later